bolu-tife/go-bank/README.md

 - `main.go`: Contains the code for the web server.
 - `about.html`: A simple HTML file served by the server.
 ## Note
-You can choose to run it on docker
+You can choose to run postgres on docker

 ## License